 - Viral meningitis – This type of strain tends to be the least severe and most healthy people can recover without extensive therapy or procedures.

-- Fungal meningitis – Fungal meningitis prefers individuals with weakened immune systems, such as people suffering from an autoimmune disease or new born babies.
+- Fungal meningitis – Fungal meningitis attacks individuals with weakened immune systems, such as those suffering from an autoimmune disease or newborn babies.

 What are the Symptoms of Meningitis?

 Meningitis can show a wide variety of symptoms.
 It can progress slowly over days and weeks or it can manifest in a matter of hours.
 However, in the case of small children and newborns, it is more likely to progress quickly, making it all the more dangerous.
 Some of the most common meningitis symptoms include: